andersonlribeiro/challenge/README.md

 Have a README file describing:
 * what the application does
 * what libraries, frameworks it used and why
-* possible ways of improving the application eg. for performance, readibility ...
+* possible ways of improving the application eg. for performance, readability ...

 Contain the following **executables**:
 * `setup` - for installing the dependencies and other setup